-Cropping can also be used to change an image’s aspect ratio.
-Put simply, the aspect ratio refers to the image proportions.
-For example, what the image’s width is in relation to its height.
-Thankfully, BeFunky’s Photo Editor offers a range of different presets to help take the guesswork out of getting your crop dimensions and aspect ratios right.
-Want the perfect Instagram grid?
-The square crop will create perfectly square images, every time.
+Cropping can also be used to change an image’s aspect ratio (i.e., what the image’s width is in relation to its height).
+The Crop tool offers a range of different presets to help take the guesswork out of getting your crop dimensions and aspect ratios right.
+Want the perfect Instagram grid, for example?
+The square (1:1) crop will create perfectly square images.
 Need to turn your favorite holiday snap into a Facebook cover photo?
-Simply select Facebook Cover from the Aspect Ratio dropdown menu.
-Ta-da!
+Simply select Facebook Cover from the Aspect Ratio dropdown menu to achieve that.

 Here’s the thing though: people often confuse resizing with cropping and don’t know which one to use and when.
 While cropping removes parts of your image, resizing doesn’t.
 It simply alters the dimensions of your photo to make it larger or smaller.
 Cropping can be used in combination with resizing images to help you achieve the exact print size you’re looking for.

 You can resize images into the perfect dimensions for printing and framing using our clever chart.
 It lists the most common photo-printing sizes, along with their corresponding dimensions in pixels.

 You should always err on the side of caution when you resize images.
 Adjusting your photo’s height and width in a freehand way could lead to it becoming stretched or losing detail.
 The best way to combat any resizing blunders is to lock the Aspect Ratio.
 That'll keep the dimensions in your photograph in proportion to one another.
 In other words, if you adjust the height of your photo, the width will adjust accordingly, keeping the whole image balanced.

 Another resizing mishap to avoid is known as "uprezing."
 This is when you increase the size of a low-resolution image beyond its capabilities, resulting in blurring and distortion.
 Be sure not to sacrifice your image quality!